-> - Nutritional Yeast – Nutritional yeast, aka ‘nooch’ or ‘savoury yeast flakes’, has a savory/umami characteristic.
-With its wonderful nutty, cheesy flavor, it’s perfect for mimicking cheesy flavored dishes.
-It’s a great addition to your plant based diet!
+- Nutritional Yeast – Nutritional yeast, aka ‘nooch’ or ‘savoury yeast flakes’, has a savory/umami characteristic.
+With its nutty, cheesy flavor, that’s an acquired taste, it’s great for mimicking cheese flavored dishes.
+It’s a great addition to your plant-based diet!
 For starters, it’s a complete protein containing 9 grams of protein per serving, 2 tablespoons.
 It’s also low in fat and sodium, and contains B vitamins.
 Some brands are fortified with B-12, like this Now (<affiliate link), so be sure to seek out those brands.

-> - Oil – I used olive oil, but you can use your favorite neutral flavored oil.
+- Oil – I used olive oil, but you can use your favorite neutral flavored oil.

 - Flour – All-purpose, spelt, gluten free flour blend or rice flour will all work well.

 How To Make Vegan Mac and Cheese with Nutritional Yeast

 - Cook your pasta according to package directions.

 - Next, make the roux by heating the oil over medium heat, add the flour and whisk until flour is dissolved.
 Slowly add in the the almond milk, continuously whisking, until mixture thickens.
 Feel free to add in the spices, once it starts to thicken.

 - Remove from heat, stir in the nutritional yeast.
 I prefer to add the nutritional yeast at the end so it doesn’t lose any of the nutritional benefits.